PipedreamHQ/pipedream/docs/docs/workflows/steps/code/async/README.md

 As the warning notes, this often arises from one of two issues:

 - You forgot to `await` a Promise.
 [All Promises must be awaited](#await-all-promises) within a step so they resolve before the step finishes.
 - You tried to run a callback function.
 Since callback functions run asynchronously, they typically will not finish before the step ends.
-[You can wrap your function in a Promise](#wrap-callback-functions-in-a-promise) to run it synchronously.
+[You can wrap your function in a Promise](#wrap-callback-functions-in-a-promise) to make sure it resolves before the step finishes.

 ## Solutions